OpenOCL/openocl.github.io/tutorial.md

 You need to implement the two methods `setupVariables` and `setupEquation`.

 **setupVariables**:
-The setupVariables class method is for defining the system variables.
+With the setupVariables method you can define the system variables.
-You can create state, control and algebraic variables using the class methods: addState, addAlgVar, addControl.
+You can create state, control and algebraic variables using the methods: addState, addAlgVar, addControl.
 They have the following signature with no return values:

 ```m